-If you’re looking to remodel or revamp your driveway, patio, or swimming pool deck, exposed aggregate concrete is a stylish and durable option.
+If you’re looking to remodel or revamp your driveway, patio, or swimming pool deck, this type of concrete is a stylish and durable option.

 This contemporary, low-maintenance concrete finish is easy to maintain, entirely unique, and unlikely to show significant wear and tear over time.
-But here’s the catch – not all exposed aggregate concrete is created equal.
+But here’s the catch – not all options are created equal.

 From the skill of your Melbourne concreter to the complexity of the project and the grade of concrete required, you can easily end up overpaying without knowing how to price your new concrete finish.